 State expansions of Medicaid can improve housing stability by preventing or reducing the rate of evictions.
 A study of California's early Medicaid expansion found 24.5 fewer evictions per month in each county, with greater effects in counties that had above average rates of uninsured adults prior to expansion (51.5 fewer evictions per month).
-At the national level, Medicaid expansion was associated with an annual reduction of 1.15 evictions per 1,000 renters.
+At the national level, Medicaid expansion was associated with an annual reduction of 1.15 evictions per 1,000 renters and reduced the eviction judgement rate by 0.25 fewer evictions per 100 households.